Regular & Emergency Tooth Extraction in Temecula, CA

 In some situations, especially in patients who have weak immune systems (due to cancer or diabetes), the infection can spread rapidly and potentially close off the airway, interfering with the patient’s ability to breathe.
 Infection of the upper teeth can lead to infection around the eye, possibly leading to blindness.
 In extremely rare cases, an infection can even spread to the brain.

-If you have any kind of dental emergency, contact us and we’ll schedule an appointment with Dr. Tsvetov, the most reputable emergency dentist in Temecula and the region.
+If you have any kind of dental emergency, contact us and we’ll schedule an appointment with Dr. Tsvetov, the most reputable emergency dental surgeon in Temecula and the region.
 Dr. Tsvetov will take steps to minimize potential dental risks by performing the procedure within the shortest period of time.

 How much is an emergency tooth extraction?

 For patients with dental insurance, the cost is established based on what their plan’s allowable charges are.
 This may include a patient needing to provide a copay.
-For patients paying in cash, an emergency tooth extraction will typically cost around $400.
-If the tooth in question is an impacted wisdom tooth, the cost of the extraction can go up to $600.
+For patients paying in cash, an emergency tooth extraction will typically cost around $500 which includes X rays, evaluation and any followup care required.
+If the tooth in question is an impacted wisdom tooth, the cost of the extraction can go up to $650.

 Here at Temecula Facial Oral Surgery, most of our procedures are covered by insurance.
-For any other questions on payment or same-day emergency tooth extraction near you, feel free to contact our office.
+For any other questions on payment or same-day emergency tooth extraction near you in Temecula or the area, feel free to contact our office.

-Where can I get an emergency tooth extraction in Temecula and the area?
+Where can I get an emergency tooth extraction in Temecula & the area?

-Here, at Temecula Facial Oral Surgery, we routinely perform emergency tooth extraction for our patients.
+Here, at Temecula Facial Oral Surgery, we routinely perform same day emergency tooth extraction for our patients.
 Dr. Tsvetov is an experienced, educated, and board-certified emergency oral surgeon in the area, specializing in different types of dental procedures.
-Please feel free to call the office at (951) 302 9100 to schedule your free emergency consultation.
+Please feel free to call the office at (951) 225 1943 to schedule your free same day emergency consultation.